tumBAIS/RoutingBlocks/docs/source/getting_started.rst

         return best_solution

-We utilize three fundamental methods of the ALNS solver:
+We employ three essential methods of the ALNS solver:

-1. alns.generate, which selects and applies a destroy and a repair operator to the current solution, modifying it in-place.
-The method returns a tuple of the selected operators.
+1. alns.generate: This method selects and applies a destroy and a repair operator to the current solution, modifying it in-place.
+It returns a tuple of the chosen operators.
-2. alns.collect_score, which collects scores for the passed operators.
-The method takes as arguments the selected operators and a score.
+2. alns.collect_score: This method gathers scores for the provided operators.
+It requires the selected operators and a score as arguments.
-3. alns.adapt_operator_weights, which adapts the weights of the operators based on the scores collected in the last period.
+3. alns.adapt_operator_weights: This method adjusts the weights of the operators based on the scores collected during the last period.

 For more details on the ALNS solver, see the `documentation <alns>`_.
 The full code of the ALNS algorithm is available `here <alns_code>`_.
 A more sophisticated ALNS-based algorithm can be found in the `main repository <https://github.com/tumBAIS/RoutingBlocks/tree/main/examples/evrptw>`_.